Gerrit499/bachelor_thesis/README.md

 │ │ └── csv_results/ # The folder containing results of the experiment
 │ ├── exp2_results/ # The plots used in the thesis relevant to this experiment │ └── dataset_gpt/ # The datasets of varying quality used in this experiment</pre>

+If you would like to use this work, please cite:
+@mastersthesis{janssen2025calibration,
+  title={Exploring Calibration in the Decoding Space of Large Language Models: A Case Study of Machine Translation}, author={Janssen, Gerrit}, school={Your University Name}, year={2025}
+}